NiranthS/Self-driving-car-on-Udacity-simulator/README.md

 # Self-driving-car-on-Udacity-simulator
-To teach a virtual car how to drive, I took the deep learning approach.
-Specifically, I trained a convolutional neural network (CNN) on how to drive on the simulator.
+To teach a virtual car how to drive, we took the deep learning approach.
+Specifically, we trained a convolutional neural network (CNN) on how to drive on the simulator.
 * You can download the simulator [here](https://github.com/udacity/self-driving-car-sim/tree/term3_collection).

 <p align="center">